caraya/personal-blog/content/blog/generic-bundle-analyzer.md

 });
 ```

-With this config, every project build adds a new report file (incremented by index) to the default `.sonda` folder.
-It will open the report in your default browser automatically after the build completes.
+With this configuration, every project build adds a new report file (incremented by index) to the default .sonda output folder.
+The build process automatically opens the generated report in the default browser upon completion.

 ## Looking At The Output